superatomic/xshe/docs/install.md

 ### With Homebrew

-If you have [Homebrew installed][Homebrew], we recommend that you install Xshe with Homebrew instead of Cargo.
+If you have [Homebrew installed][Homebrew], we recommend that you install `xshe` with Homebrew instead of Cargo.

 Simply run: